• Book by 13 February and save up to $400 30 March - 2 April 2026 (Sheraton Grand Sydney Hyde Park)

 Cecile Wake

-Country Chair & SVP Integrated Gas Australia
+Country Chair & EVP Integrated Gas Australia

 Shell